 ← Back to Continents

-Manalheim - Vesselborn Codex
+Manalheim — VESSELBORN Codex

 Manalheim

-Alias: The Untouched Abundance
+The Untouched Abundance

-Location: East of Thazvaar, west of Ngorrhal
+Location: East of Thazvaar, west of Ngorrhal, south of Jeyrha

-Manalheim is an independent volcanic continent of steady warmth and regenerative abundance, its ash plains and geothermal terraces yielding lush, fast-growing biomes.
-Low-intensity eruptions enrich soils rather than destroy, and consistent rain fosters practical paradise.
-Sparse, mobile settlements cluster around springs and terraces, prioritizing harmony with geothermal cycles—many who arrive choose to stay, drawn by autonomy and plenty.
-Mapped by the Kazo Reyjuul and Huyasa Sers expedition from Reykhaal during the Imperial Conquest, the party faced Thazvaari betrayal in western Manalheim but prevailed.
-“Elective absorption” is common—personnel opting to remain.
-Manalheim Minor is deliberately kept wild and unexplored, hosting only temporary relay outposts for the Yuvaar Hunting Games.
-Keystone megafauna like the Emberjaw Sentinel dominate the ecology, reshaping terrain with every clash.
+Manalheim is an independent volcanic continent of steady warmth and regenerative abundance.
+Its ash plains and geothermal terraces yield lush, fast-growing biomes where low-intensity eruptions enrich soils rather than destroy.
+Consistent rain fosters practical paradise.
+Sparse, mobile settlements cluster around springs and terraces, prioritizing harmony with geothermal cycles.
+Many who arrive choose to stay, drawn by autonomy and plenty.
+"Elective absorption" is common, personnel opting to remain rather than return.

 About Vesselborn